 Project: will be a team project with 3-4 people.
-A team needs to submit a project proposal document (2%), a midterm pre-recorded video presentation (5%), a final report document (9%), a zip file with code and data (5%), and give a final in-class presentation (9%).
-Details refer to https://zziwei.github.io/CS584/project.pdf.
+A team needs to submit a project proposal document (5%), a midterm pre-recorded video presentation (5%), a final report document with code and data (13%), and give a final in-class presentation/poster session (7%).
+Details refer to the project.pdf document in piazza and blackboard.